FridaWikell/greenthumb-backend/README.md

 ## Credits

-The project is based at [drf-api from Code Institute](https://github.com/Code-Institute-Solutions/drf-api).
-The comments app, followers app, likes app, posts app, and profiles app are based but in some cases modified from the mentioned project above.
+The project is based on [drf-api from Code Institute](https://github.com/Code-Institute-Solutions/drf-api).
+The comments app, followers app, likes app, posts app, and profiles app are based, but in some cases modified, from the mentioned project above.

 To get more knowledge, the [Django documentation](https://docs.djangoproject.com/en/5.0/) and [Testing in Django](https://docs.djangoproject.com/en/5.0/topics/testing/) were used.